Updated: 5/15/20 | May 15th, 2020

 Long travel days are hard on the little ones, so it’s wise to pick a destination that has direct flights.
 I choose hotels that are centrally located and/or close to attractions (like the beach), which reduces the need for taxis or public transportation.
 Make sure to factor these things in when picking a destination.

 Bring small presents and/or treats and reward your little ones for good behavior.
 When on a long flight or train ride, give your children a small present like a toy car, puzzle, or coloring book.
-Not only does it encourage good behavior, it keeps them entertained.
+Not only does it encourage good behavior but it also keeps them entertained.

 It’s a good idea to let your children choose a few small souvenirs from the places you visit so they have a memento from the trip.
 On our trip to Alberta this past summer we visited the town of Drumheller, known as the “Dinosaur Capital of the World.”
 After we checked into our hotel we visited a tourist store and let our toddler choose a toy dinosaur.
 This got him thinking about dinosaurs again, which made our visit to the Dinosaur Museum so much more exciting for him.
 Timing is everything.

 Now, every time he plays with that toy dinosaur he says, “Remember when we went to dinosaur town, Daddy?”
-That was $5 well spent.
+That was five bucks well spent.

 Most parents fear the dreaded meltdown while on a flight.
 I know I did.
 My anxiety levels rise the moment our boys get irritable and fussy.
 I don’t want to disturb others on the plane.
 I don’t want to be THAT guy.